-Lead sponsor and global institutional investor organizer, proposed a US$2.4 billion restructuring of Fortune 100 Borden Inc., but withdrew the restructuring proposal despite significant potential co-investor and media pressure to complete the restructuring proposal following adoption of scorched earth tactics by the company’s then incumbent management that produced an unattractive risk reward ratio.
+Lead sponsor and global institutional investor organizer, proposed a US$2.4 billion restructuring of Fortune 100 Borden Inc., that received significant institutional investor support and positive international media reporting, but following adoption of scorched earth tactics by the company’s then incumbent management that produced an unattractive risk reward ratio, withdrew the restructuring proposal.

 Borden, Inc. had major sales and manufacturing operations throughout the world having grown aggressively through regional acquisitions of leading brands across a wide spectrum of industries, with over one-third of its sales and over one-half of its profit outside home US markets.
 Borden was extraordinarily diversified, suffering from a loss of passion for innovation and performance, with operations in food, consumer products, chemicals, construction products, commodities, in almost all stages of the beginning to end-consumer supplier chain.
 Approximately 40,000 employees.

 Japonica’s superstructure team discovered the impact of unrecognized management decisions that created low and negative return on assets and equity in key business products aggregated across disparate business segments.
 Japonica created full financial statements, including balance sheets, for disparate businesses that were confusingly grouped in segments thought of low value into new groups with appropriate ownership structure with the potential to significantly increase shareholder value.